csatuic/cs361-website/docs/labs/lab14.md

 1. Modify `scheduler_init()` to initialize all variables inside the passenger and elevator structures for ALL the threads.
 You should also initialize all the mutexes, conditional variables, and barriers you might be using in this function.
 2. Modify `passenger_request()` such that the functions sets the right source and destination floors for the passenger and wait for the elevator to arrive.
 Once the elevator has arrived, wait for the passenger to reach their destination floor, and finally let the passenger exit the elevator.
 3. Modify `elevator_ready()` such that the elevator picks up all the passengers that are waiting for the elevator, opens the elevator door and wait for the passenger enter the elevator.
 Once the passenger has entered, drop the passenger off at the destination floor and wait for the passenger to exit.

+### More info

+[This chapter](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf) also covers the tricky parts about condition variables very well.

+A pretty decent explanation of why you need the while loop to check the condition is available in [this](https://stackoverflow.com/a/1461956) stack overflow answer as well.